ns1-terraform/terraform-provider-ns1/website/docs/r/zone.html.markdown

   when the zone changes.
 Default `false`.
 * `networks` - (Computed) - List of network IDs (`int`) for which the zone should be made available.
 Default is network 0, the primary NSONE Global Network.
+5 is for the China Network.
 Normally, you should not have to worry about this.

 ## Attributes Reference